alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-plants-seeds-bulbs-and-wood.markdown

 ###Outside the EU

-Contact the importing country’s National Plant Protection Organisation to [check their plant health regulation](https://www.ippc.int/en/countries/all/list-countries/).
+Check what you need to do with the importing country’s [plant protection organisation](https://www.ippc.int/en/countries/all/list-countries/).

 There are different rules if you’re exporting [wood packaging](http://govuk-import-export.herokuapp.com/guidance/wood-packaging-requirements.html).